Rameshkondala382/MSSE-642-SUMMER/README.md

 # MSSE642 - Software Assurance

 This repository contains coursework for MSSE 642 - Software Assurance at Regis University.
-It is organized into two main sections:
+It is organized into three main sections:

 - **Discussions:** Weekly discussion posts covering software engineering concepts and tools.
 - **Security Analysis:** Analytical papers and notes on software security topics.
+- **Labs:** Real work assignments using fictisious apps to test best security practices.

 ---